-Best VPN for Android – Which one to get when there are literally hundreds of VPN apps on the Google Play Store.
-Even though it’s fairly easy to find Android Smartphones supporting octa-core CPU configurations nowadays, but finding a trustworthy VPN can be nothing short of a challenge.
+Best VPN for Android 2021- Which one to get when there are literally hundreds of VPN apps on the Google Play Store.
+Even though it’s fairly easy to find Android Smartphones supporting octa-core CPU configurations nowadays, but finding the best VPN for Android 2021 can be nothing short of a challenge.

 Here are the top picks for the best VPN app for android.
 The below-listed best Android VPNs are not only affordable but also secure.